AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/import-bing-ad-data.md

 ---
-title: Importing Bing Ad Spend data
+title: Import Bing Ad Spend data
-zendesk_id: 360016732451
+description: Learn to import Bing advertising spend data into MBI for analysis.
 ---
+# Import Bing Data

 To import Bing advertising spend data into MBI for analysis, simply export the data from Bing Ads Editor in a CSV format and upload it to MBI as per the steps below: